 Here you can soak up in a hot bath while enjoying a drink or maybe a massage.

 Iceland is also the land of waterfalls.
 With all the ice melting, the water flows into rivers and drops into waterfalls.

 The water of the Aldeyjarfoss waterfall comes from the Vatnajökull glacier.
 It drops 20 meters in an intriguing setting with bare landscape and layers of basalt columns.

 In North Iceland, hiking the rim of the Krafla Viti crater is an amazing adventure: geothermal activity, colorful landscape and fumes from the plants…

-To learn more about those places and more locations to visit in Iceland, check out ZigZag On Earth Iceland Travel Guide.
+To plan a road trip in Iceland, check out ZigZag On Earth Iceland Travel Guide for more information.